 => In a nutshell, you are purchasing/reading/participating in this book at your own risk and promise not to sue the authors. 🙂

 Thank you for your understanding.
 Now, let's get on with this story!
-Chapters 1 thru 11 are ready--click the buy now button below to begin.
+Chapters 1 thru 12 are ready to read--click the buy now button below to begin.